If you find any professional acting in a manner that is contrary to the information above, please report your concerns to a trusted vet.

 If you are not sure if/where your dog is registered/certified, fill in the form to ask Fido staff to do a complete check for you.
 This could take a few days to complete.

-If you have an uncertified dog on the old Fido Standard Registry (pre-2016) then log in to review the details and request that your dog be enrolled in the new Certified Registry.
+If you have an uncertified dog on the old Fido Standard Registry (pre-2016) then use the ChipCheck form to contact us for assistance.

 Certification is now a legal requirement.